Welcome

 Exacting requirements

-I'm an engineer by training, but I came relatively late to the world of house construction, triggered by the fact that I could not find a house to buy that met my exacting requirements.
-I wanted a house that was built to last and that was low maintenance, so that meant a traditional stick built home was a non starter.
-I also wanted a super green energy efficient house, because I wanted a house that was both non-toxic and very low cost to run.
+I'm an engineer, but I came relatively late to the world of house construction, triggered by the fact that I could not find a house to buy that met my requirements.
+I want a house that is built to last and that is low maintenance, so that meant a traditional stick built home was a non starter.
+I also want a super green energy efficient house, because I want a house that is both non-toxic and very low cost to run.

 Thinking from first principles